kismX/python_theory/23-05-17_Tag19/1-theory_functions.md

 - the interpreter assings the values 3 and 4 to the parameters a und b

 4. **local variable assigenment**
-- a new variable called result ois createsd and assigned the value a * b
+- a new variable called result is createsd and assigned the value a * b
-- this var is loccal to the func
+- this var is local to the func
-- this var doenst exist outside the func
+- this var doesn't exist outside the func

 5. **return statement**
 - return keyword is used to send the value of result back to the calling code

 **Input arguments**
-- these are arguments thar are assigned based on their position in the func call
+- these are arguments that are assigned based on their position in the func call
 - the first argument is assigned to the first par
 - the 2nd arg is assigned to the 2nd par and so on

 **keyword arguments**
-- these are arg thar are explicitly assigned to par
+- these are argzments that are explicitly assigned to parameter
-- keyword arg allow you to specify inputs in any oder
+- keyword args allow you to specify inputs in any other
-- can be useful when u hav func with many input par
+- can be useful when u hav func with many input parameters

 (bsp in .py)